kubrickzirconia/odd-abap/Z_PRESSSTART_LB/README.md

 Uploaded 03/04/2019

+1. Enter transacton code SE38.
+2. Enter program name, select Source Code radio button, click the Create button.
+3. Fill in the Program Attributes according to your own requirements.
-To use this code, just create a regular source code ABAP program and copy and paste the code in _Z_PRESSSTART_LB.abap_.
+4. Copy and paste the code contained in _Z_PRESSSTART_LB.abap_.

 The file _winning.gif_ provides an example of the gameplay and reveals the solution to the puzzle.

 ## Selection Screens in SAP

-Press Start works using selection screens.
-Usually to retreive data from the database.
+Press Start works using selection screens, a vital component of SAP executable report programs, usually used to retreive or edit data from the DBMS.
+A standard SAP selection screen is created so that the player can create a filtered search/update query and execute it.
+The selection screen elements are used to facilitate these selections.
+Press Start uses three types of selection screen elements, illustrated below:

 ![](selectionscreenelements.jpg)